 Heroin withdrawal timeline

-Heroin withdrawal symptoms begin 6-12 hours after the last dose, peak in two to three days and last five to ten days in total.
-Medical detox, formally known as medication-assisted treatment (MAT) usually begins before heroin completely leaves the body and depending on the severity of the addiction can last days to weeks.
+Heroin withdrawal symptoms begin 6-12 hours after the last dose, peak in two to three days, and last five to ten days in total.
+Medical detox, formally known as medication-assisted treatment (MAT) usually begins before heroin completely leaves the body.
+Depending on the severity of the addiction, MAT can be administered for days to weeks.

 What causes heroin withdrawal?